Rokasbarasa1/STM32-Quadcopter/README.md

 _Usage of macros for constant definitions is also done now.
 No more magic numbers, they have names now.
 Some pre division of these values is also done._

+### Supplying power to sensors
+These sensors that we will talk about and hardware are meant to be powered some way, unless they have a battery on board them they have to have a physical connection to a power source.
+This is usually 2 wires, one for ground and one for most commonly 3.3V or 5V.
+A lot of the older snesors use 5V, these are usually the sensors made for the microcontroller called Arduino.
+These sensors need 5V because the old Arduino uses 5V logic(5V for a set bit and a 0V for a not set bit).
+If communication needs to be done to the sensor then there will always be a minimum of 2 wires or there can be more to accomodate different methods of sending or receiving information relating to the sensors.
+In the case where something has its own power source, and you know the power source or at least the interface that you will be using utilizes the voltage that is the same as you are using, then connecting the ground wire is enough.
+In fact if the device you are connecting to uses a different voltage than yours it is also safe to connect your ground to its ground.
+The important thing to match is the voltage lines, 5V, 12V, 15V.

-### I2C and sensors in general
+### Communcication to sensors
 The sensors are just little microcontrollers in most cases, they have logic and interfaces that let the data be extracted from them digitally(toggling a single pin or more from 3.3v to 0V).
 There are sensors that are analog, but we are not using them, they are harder to work with.
+There are many methods of extracting the data out of sensors, these are called protocols.
+Each protocol has its advantages and disadvantages.
+Different combinations of, speed, wire count and complexity in setting it up.
+I will not be bothered to get into the details of how each protocol works as there are actual books for that.
+The best way to see how it works though is by getting thing called a "logic analyzer" and seeing for yourself how your hardware works.

+#### I2C
+I2C is one of the most convenient protocols to settup, it uses two wires, one for data and one for clock signal, it can also be chained to multiple sensors/device.
+Its fast enough and you can go above the recomended speeds if you believe in your hardware setup.
+I used I2C on my self-balacning robot project for sensors and it was fine.
+I did that again on this project and that was a mistake.
+You have to understand unless you are setting up something fancy to not have to do the communication to sensors synchronously, I2C can waste a lot of time by not being the fastest method.

+I2c is very easy to setup though, and rarely ever causes problems.
+On the STM32 i did find that interrupts (will talk about these later) have to be disabled for the communication to not break.
+When it did break it would take 100ms to error out and continue with the program, essentially breaking the whole flow of the time sensitive program.

+#### SPI
+SPI is a lot harder to setup than I2c.
+The devices that can be communicated to using this have to have a slave select pin, that when 0V is applied to it means that the device is being communicated with.
+It also has 3 other pins, one for clock, one for data coming to slave and one for data coming to master.
+When you try to setup the hardware for a SPI connection, there is always something that just does not work.
+Its like having to plug in a usb, you always do it wrong way first.
+Sometimes the slaves/sensors have an extra pin that is also names similar to the slave select pin causing additonal confusion.
+The benefit of SPI is the speed it can reach, if you really need to be at the peak of performance then this is what you need.
+There are even variations of the protocol that use double or quadruple the pins amounts for the slave-master pins to multiply the transmission speed.

+SPI is also a very simple protocol that you can even implement yourself.
+That cannot be said about I2C.

+#### UART
+UART is the last protocol we actually care about and is one that is not normally used for sensors, but for transmitting text information or large amounts of data.
+It is also a very simple protocol, it uses 2 pins and does not use a clock pin.
+It  also cannot be chained like I2C and it is most importantly asynchronous by default.
+It is considered slower than the other protocols but it has benefits.
+It is reliable over long distances of wire and has recover mechanisms

+### I2C and sensors in general
 For this communication we will use I2C.
 I2c is just a recipe (protocol) for what way to toggle the pins and in what order that both the controller trying to get the data (master) and the sensor (slave) understand and adhere to.
 There are other protoocls as well that the sensors support, like SPI, but I chose this one because it is easier to deal with.
+I2c uses only 4 wires, 2 for data.
+I2c is usually used for sensors or things that dont nescessarily need max speed in communication.
+You sacrifice speed for ease of communication.

+### UART
+Uart is another protocol for communication.
+It again uses 4 wires

 To do things with a sensor you need to read its datasheet.
 The most important part of which is the register map, it tells you where everything is stored and what register addresses you need to give to the sensor to read out the data from the registers.
 With i2c this often looks like sending the address of the register then reading the number of bytes you expect the data to be.
 Sometimes these sensors dont just automatically fill up their registers with data and you need to actually send commands that trigger actions that fill up populate those registers.
 Sometimes these commands just activate some special ability of the sensor.
 Thes sensors are almost always configurable in the same way also, by sending what register you want to fill up and then sending the bytes of data you want to put in that register.
 Configuring the sensor can be though of as having a wall of switches (the register map).
 There are as many rows of switches on it and the rows correspond to registers, each row has a number of switches that correspond to how large the register is in bits (most often its 8 bits).
 Each switch in the row does something, each one has a long description of its functionality in the datasheet.
 Some of the rows of switches you cannot manipulate as they are the ones storing the measurement that the sensor does, so the analogy falls appart there.

 It should be noted that sensor data should never be taken as reliable data, the sensor data by default is always miscalibrated and has noise in it that makes judgements based on the data difficult.
 Each sensor type also has some problem that makes complex systems development difficult, but there are solutions to this, that we will talk about in sections "sensor fusion" and "filtering".

-_I noticed that the STM32 did badly with an interrupt happenning while I2C communication was happenning.
-The i2c communication would freeze and take up 100 ms each one.
-For that reason all interrupts are disabled before any i2c communication.
-I put that in main.c but I should probably do it in each sensor driver._

 _I should have not used the I2c bus anymore in this project, for any of the sensors, its a bit too slow.
 I went above the recomended bus frequency though and reached 1.6 MHz but went down to 1.0 Mhz for stability just in case.
 That saved quite a of cpu time._